West Wycombe: West Wycombe today

-Although it is on the busy A40, the village centre retains much of its historical charm.
+Although on the busy A40, the village centre retains much of its historical charm.
 It is mainly owned by the National Trust, and so has resisted modernisation.
-The High Street has a number of 'old-fashioned' shops (in appearance at least), as well as three pubs, some small offices and a well-used village hall.
+The High Street has a number of shops, three pubs, some small offices and a well-used village hall.
 Just off the High Street is the village primary school (Reception to Year 6), a traditional furniture maker and a band hall.
 The population is around 1,300.

-St Lawrence's Church was until the mid 18th century a medieval building.
-Between 1752 and 1762 it was rebuilt for Sir Francis Dashwood by the architect John Donowell.
+St Lawrence's Church, formerly a medieval building, was rebuilt between 1752 and 1762 for Sir Francis Dashwood by the architect John Donowell.
 The interior was inspired by the Temple of the Sun at Palmyra; the church tower is topped by a large golden globe which originally contained seating for eight people.

 The Swan is a Grade II listed public house.
 It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.
 Built in the 18th century, The Swan was refitted and extended in 1932 by Wheelers Wycombe brewery.

 West Wycombe is also a civil parish in Wycombe district.